Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: The related work

-For each sampling rate, the corresponding network model has to be trained to learn the inverse CS mapping.
-This may be not desirable for block-based CS, since a large number of model parameters need to be stored.
-In \cite{Ldamp}, a neural network architecture is applied to a variety of measurement matrices.
+In general, a CS procedure with a specific sampling rate is mapped by a separate network model.
+That is, a number of network models have to be employed to deal with an image with the adaptive block-wise CS sampling.
+As a result, too many model parameters need to be stored beyond the blocking artifacts.
+We notice that a neural network structure illustrated in \cite{Ldamp} is applied to a variety of measurement matrices.
 Unfortunately, its performance improvement is less significant than traditional CS methods because the measurement matrices cannot participate in the network training.
-Inspired by the multi-scale super-resolution method given in \cite{Enhanced}, \cite{Multi} introduce a multi-scale CS approach, where the main network is shared across multiple sampling rates.
-However, their method only reuses a portion of parameters, and a CS sampling rate still correspond to a specific network model.
+Inspired by the multi-scale super-resolution method given in \cite{Enhanced}, the authors in \cite{Multi} introduce a multi-scale CS approach, where the main network is shared across multiple sampling rates.
+However, their method only reuses a portion of parameters, and a CS sampling rate still corresponds to a specific network model.
 In other words, they do not consider block partition and the corresponding problem of blocking artifacts.